Volunteering to serve on the Oakville & Milton Humane Society (OMHS) Board of Directors: Is it for me?

 How do I become an OMHS Board Member?

 If you wish to apply to serve on the Board of Directors or a Board Committee:

 - Send a cover letter and resume to email@example.com.

 - If selected for an interview, a member of the Governance & Nominations Committee will arrange an interview with you.

 - If selected, this Committee will present you to the Board of Directors for their approval and then as a part of the slate of Directors for the Board at the Annual General Meeting in June (note: you may not have to wait until June.
 From time to time, a vacancy arises mid-year).

 There are many rewards from serving on the Board of Directors:

-1. Sharing with a team in the accomplishment of doing something important for the OMHS and Oakville & Milton’s animals;
+- Sharing with a team in the accomplishment of doing something important for the OMHS, the community and the animals;

-3. Learning more about the Oakville & Milton Humane Society Humane Society and how it operates;
+- Learning more about the Oakville & Milton Humane Society Humane Society and how it operates; and

 If you would like more information about what is entailed in being a member of the Board, please contact: